 Step 10 – Make Any Final Adjustments to Your Window Box Display

 Make any adjustments you think you need at this point, either to the soaker hose or the plants themselves.

-Add in extra potting mix where needed.
+Add in the extra potting mix where needed.
 We try to aim for the dry potting mix level hitting about 1/2″-1” from the top of the box because when water is added, the potting mix will compact a bit.

 You’re close to being done (we’re sure your window box looks beautiful at this point!), but there’s one final step to help your professional-looking box flourish.